GreenLotusx/GraduationProject---heyuanSpecialty/README.md

 ## Instructions
 + Before use, the environment must depend on correct installation and configuration.
 See the above steps for specific installation.

 + Before running the project, we must use MySQL client to build database, tables and so on.
 Specific SQL statements are under **project/backend/db/db.sql**.
 You can use the command **source project/backend/db/db.sql** on the MySQL client; you can perform database building and table building operations.
-The project folder is your project folder.

 + Change part of the configuration, which is modified according to your own needs.
 The configuration file is located in **project/backend/app/config.py**.